Jonathan-Racaud/awesome-beef/README.md

 - [SimplyDark](https://github.com/M0n7y5/BeefIDE-SimplyDark) - Simple dark theme.

 # Projects and Articles
-*To show or explain you what beef is capable of.*
+*To show or explain what beef is capable of.*

 ## Dynamic Linking